Medically reviewed by Drugs.com. Last updated on Feb 17, 2023.

 - Blood clotting problems (eg, acute thrombosis or embolism) or

 - Disseminated intravascular coagulation or DIC (blood clotting problem) or

-- If your blood clots normally—Should not be used in patients with these conditions.
+- Heart attack—Should not be used in patients with these conditions.

 - Non-hemophilic patients (who have acquired inhibitors against Factors VIII, IX, or XII)—May increased risk for both bleeding and blood clotting problems.